SecondNewtonLaw/Global-Functions-Documentation/Libraries/Reflection.md

 ## gethiddenproperty

 > [!WARNING]
-> It appears that many executors fail to implement some or all property types, Mainly `SharedString` and `SystemAddress`

-> [!NOTE]
-> Developers should not rely on just `setscriptable` to make this function work
+> Many executors may implement this function by using `setscriptable`, which is discouraged due to detection vectors and/or limitations coming with `setscriptable` itself.

-Returns the hidden, non-scriptable properties value no matter its type, such as `BinaryString`, `SharedString` and `SystemAddress` and a boolean indicating if the property is hidden.
+Returns the hidden, non-scriptable properties value no matter its type, such as `BinaryString`, `SharedString` and `SystemAddress`.
+A boolean will also be returned, indicating if the property is hidden or not.

-Avoids detections and errors that can happen by just using `setscriptable` to read the property

 ```luau
 gethiddenproperty(instance: Instance, propertyName: string): (any, boolean)